28 members

 Instinct

-There’s no rulebook in the black.
-Every second is an assessment.
-We trust the judgment of our pilots, gunners, medics, and miners—not because they follow orders, but because they know what it takes.
+We trust the decisions of our pilots, medics, gunners, engineers, and miners—not because they follow orders, but because they know what survival demands.

 Versatility